 Here's how to keep your favorite beer-holder clean as a whistle, at least when it's not holding beer.

 If your growler has a wide mouth, the cleaning process is pretty straightforward.
-All it takes is a minute or two of actual cleaning time, then enough time for the growler to properly dry.
+All it takes is a minute or two of actual cleaning time and enough time for the growler to properly dry.

-- Starsan: If you're a homebrewer, you're already no stranger to Starsan, the acid-based no-rinse sanitizer.
+If you're a homebrewer, you're probably already no stranger to sanitizer.
 It's good to have some on hand if you want to give your growler an extra cleaning (or if it's been sitting empty for a while).

 Growler caps deserve a special note of attention.
-Most smallmouth glass growlers come with a metal screw-on cap with a thin foam layer inside.
-It is very difficult to get these caps clean enough for re-use.
+Most narrow-mouthed glass growlers come with a metal screw-on cap with a thin foam layer inside.
+It is very difficult to get these caps clean enough for reuse.
 A bad seal or bacterial infection from an unclean cap could ruin your full growler of beer and isn’t worth the risk.
 When in doubt, throw it out.

-You can buy a 100-pack of these caps for around $15 from your homebrew shop or online retailers.
+You can buy a 100-pack of these caps from your homebrew shop or from online retailers.
 If you don’t like the environmental aspect of discarding caps, polycarbonate caps are also available.
 These are easier to clean and won’t rust over time like the metal caps.

-Also, store your growlers with the lid off (and upside down if possible) to keep anything from accumulating in the empty jug.
+- Store your growlers with the lid off (and upside-down if possible) to keep anything from accumulating in the empty jug.